0dayInc/csi/README.md

 I hope you enjoy CSI and remember...ensure you always have permission prior to carrying out any sort of hacktivities.
-Now - go hacktivate all the things!
+Now - go hackomate all the things!